The History of Paradise Hollow

 Once all their kids had grown, Dick and Marie built and moved into a new main house at the north end of Paradise Hollow, which at that time was the resort's entrance.
 In 1975 they sold the house and resort to the Larry and Carol Poulisse family, while keeping the adjacent property to the south, where Dick built a new house for their retirement.
 The Poulisses leveled off the main hill above the resort, making it suitable for a play area and volleyball.

 When they retired, the Poulisses sold off the main house and cabins individually.
 The main house was separated by a row of trees, and a new entrance was made into the resort from the opposite end.
 The cabins remain individually owned but collectively managed.

 The Oosses lived in their new home adjacent to the resort until the 1990s, often spending winters in Florida.
 Dick continued doing carpentry and contracting jobs until suffering a stroke in 1990.
 A second stroke forced them to move to Florida, where Dick passed away on January 26, 2000.
-As of 2014, at age 94, Marie lives with her daughter Bonnie in Florida.
+At 100 years old, Marie passed away on January 6, 2021 in Florida.
 Paradise Hollow continues to welcome its weekly summer visitors, a timeless testament to Dick and Marie's vision.